Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 Projects
 --------

-There are several applications for the Weather Station Starter Kit.
+There are several applications for the Weather Station Starter Kit:

 Display Environment Measurements on LCD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^